 How to Make a Firm Mattress Softer

 This is what my mother always called those foam pads that you can put on your mattress.
-In college my roommate had never seen one of these, until I threw one on her spartan bed to cushion her bony body.
-They are the cheapest way of softening up a bed' I recently bought one for aroung $20 at Wal-mart.
+In college, my roommate had never seen one of these, until I threw one on her spartan bed to cushion her bony body.
+They are the cheapest way of softening up a bed.
+I recently bought one for around $20 at Wal-Mart.
 Of course, they vary in thickness, so the more you pay, the thicker of a foam pad you'll get.
 Throw it down on the bed, top with sheets, and you're done!

 The classic choice, a featherbed is made up of bird down mixed with larger feathers to make a fluffy, soft nest for your bed.
 There is a very wide price range when it comes to featherbeds.
 You can go down to your local Bed Bath and Beyond and pick one up for $70, or you can go to Macy's and buy a $400 Charter Club featherbed.

 The new kid on the block, memory foam is what the astronauts sit on during takeoff.
 Memory foam is made of polyurethane that's chemically altered to be very dense.
-It's also responsive to heat, making softer in warm spots, and harder in cool areas.
-Because memory foam is so dense it can be very heavy, but it is also very supportive.
+It's also responsive to heat, making it softer in warm spots and harder in cool areas.
+Because memory foam is so dense, it can be very heavy, but it is also very supportive.

 Memory foam, unlike feather beds, does not have as large a range of quality.
 Yes, some memory foams may be softer than others (marginally), but there aren't factors like down percentage to encounter.
 The key quality to consider while searching for a memory foam topper is thickness.
 The thicker the memory foam the more support, and the further you are away from your hard mattress.
 Memory foam runs from about $110 for a 1/2" topper to $800 for a full-on mattress.
 Many in between sizes exist, usually made in half-inch increments.